Frequently Asked Questions

 What is the name of the accreditation agency for Southern Crescent Technical College?

 Southern Crescent Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-Specific program accreditations and certifications are listed in the Southern Crescent Technical College catalog.
+Specific program accreditation and certifications are listed in the Southern Crescent Technical College catalog.

 What is the procedure to receive an enrollment or degree verification?